Name: Sarah Simon

 Street: Can you tell us about your research in the Criminology Department?

 Street: The Sphinx Senior Society recognizes seniors who “have made significant contributions to the university as leaders of the campus.”
-What has your involvement with Sphinx meant to you?
+What has your time in Sphinx meant to you?

 SS: I ended up in Sphinx because I was president of the University Honor Council.
 Despite COVID–19 obviously having an impact on how we're able to interact and what we do, it's been such a wonderful experience.
 I have been able to meet people and engage with people who [are] literally just so inspiring, and I never would have met them had it not been for Sphinx connecting us all.
 I think that's really the beauty of the organization at its core.
 It brings people from all different sides of campus together.
 It's been really great to be a part of a community of people who I never would have met otherwise.